• Skip to main content

 Labeled ingredients for cast iron skillet chicken breasts with olive oil, salt and pepper.

 • Olive Oil - The chicken is seared in olive oil as a basic cooking oil.
 You can use any type of oil you like, but you want to get your cast iron skillet hot to sear the chicken.
-Use something with a high smoke point such as avocado, sunflower, or canola oil.
+Use something with a higher smoke point such as avocado, sunflower, or canola oil.

 • Salt and Pepper - The chicken is seasoned in the simplest way with just salt and pepper.
 Be generous with the salt!
 This gives you a blank canvas, basic chicken that can be used for any recipe, or further seasoned to fit what you are making.
 For example, to make this chicken into tacos, add chili powder, garlic powder and cumin.